AI handles 80% of sourcing and screening. The core of your business is becoming a feature in someone else’s software.

 ManpowerGroup's Sophie AI platform delivers predictive candidate analysis across billions of data points in 75 countries — not as a sourcing tool, but as a commercial product embedded in their client offerings.
 Bullhorn's 2025 GRID report found that staffing firms using AI are twice as likely to have increased revenue, with AI saving recruiters up to 17 hours per week and increasing fill rates by 22%.
 The firms building defensible businesses are not using AI to do sourcing faster.
 They are packaging AI-powered intelligence — predictive hiring, skills gap analysis, continuous pipeline management — as subscription services that clients pay for on top of the placement.

 The pattern is the same across every firm that gets this right: they stop optimizing the old model and build new offerings around what AI cannot do.
-That is the work we do in the Workshop.
+The Workshop is the facilitated day we do this work with you.
+You leave with 2–3 new offerings, specified and priced.
+Your team or an implementation partner builds and tests them with named clients.

 $15,000

-30 minutes with Shawn Yeager.
+Book a Conversation30 minutes with Shawn Yeager.
 No pitch.